Ornias1993/jailman/blueprints/plex/readme.md

 ### Config Parameters:
 - beta: set to `true` if you want to run the plex beta (previously known as "plexpass").
 Please note: This is not required for plexpass features
-- ramdisk: set to a size in MB if you want to use a ramdisk for plex transcodes

 #### Advanced config parameters:
 - ramdisk: Specify the `size` parameter to create a transcoding ramdisk under /tmp_transcode.
 Requires manual setting it un plex to be used for transcoding. (optional)